Bhuvaneshwar-PH/Ecommerce-Backend-Implementation/README.md

 # Ecommerce Backend Implementation

-This project implements the backend infrastructure for an ecommerce application using Kubernetes configurations.
+This project implements the backend infrastructure for an ecommerce application using Kubernetes Manifest file.
 It includes deployments for various **microservices**:
 * **User**
 * **Product**
 * **Order**